kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 ### Use a `.noindex` Build Directory (Swift & Clang, macOS only)

 On macOS, directories with a `.noindex` suffix are not indexed by Spotlight.
-Builds produce a lot of build artifacts, and you probably don't want Spotlight causing any CPU contention during the build.
-I don't know of any use cases for having object files and other artifacts be indexed in Spotlight.
+Builds produce a lot of build artifacts, and you probably don't want any CPU contention created by Spotlight indexing during the build.

 For `llvm-project`, name your build directory `build.noindex`.
 For `swift-project`, you can either use `SWIFT_BUILD_ROOT`, or `--build-subdir`.
 I use `--build-subdir Release.noindex`, which for example creates build directories such as `build/Release.noindex/swift-macosx-arm64`.

 ### Make a Non-Cross Compiler (Swift & Clang)

-Many people who build a compiler use it only to produce binaries that run on the host machine.
-If this is true for you, you can save time by not building LLVM and Swift with support for other architectures.
+The common case when building a compiler is to use it only to produce binaries that run on the host machine.
+If this is true for you, you can save time by not compiling support for all the other architectures LLVM and Swift with support.

 * Clang: `LLVM_TARGETS_TO_BUILD=host` (or Native)
 * Swift: `--llvm-targets-to-build host` and `--swift-darwin-supported-archs "$(uname -m)"`